py-sdl/py-sdl2/doc/modules/sdl2_sdlimage.rst

 structures and functions of the SDL2_image library to be accessible from Python code.

-A detailled documentation about the behaviour of the different functions can found within the `SDL2_image documentation
+A detailed documentation about the behaviour of the different functions can found within the `SDL2_image documentation
 <http://www.libsdl.org/projects/SDL_image/docs/index.html>`_.